 Since I started blogging, I have been struggling to find a balance between my blogging life and my “adulting” life.
 Some days I get really frustrated and just don’t know how I can do all of this.
 I remember freaking out one day when, after finishing work on my computer, I realized it was almost midnight and I had spent my entire day blogging.
-If you’re like me, don’t worry, I have come up with a few time management hacks for busy adults.
+If you’re like me, don’t worry because things like this happen to the best of us.
+To help us both out, I have come up with a few time management hacks for busy adults.
 You might be at your wit’s end trying to become more organised, so don’t worry, I got you!

 “In preparing for battle I have always found that plans are useless, but planning is indispensable.” – Dwight Eisenhower